Dental Implants Columbia

 Time is allowed for bone to heal and grow around the dental implant.
 The bone bonds with the titanium, creating a strong foundation for artificial teeth.
 A support post (abutment) is then placed on the implant and a new replacement tooth (crown) is placed on top of the abutment.
 In many cases a temporary replacement tooth can be attached to the implant immediately after it is placed.
 If all of your teeth are missing, a variety of treatment options are available to support the replacement teeth.

 For years I’d felt like a part of my body was missing — because my teeth were.
 My dentist told me that dental implants would make me feel and look a lot better.
 OK, I said.
 Now, I’m thrilled.
 I can smile, eat anything, and enjoy a good laugh with my friends.

 Using the most recent advances in dental implant technology, Dr. Mize is able to place single stage implants.
-These implants do not require a second procedure to uncover them, but do require a minimum of six weeks of healing time before artificial teeth are placed.
+These implants do not require a second procedure to uncover them, but do require healing time before artificial teeth are placed.
 There are even situations where the implant can be placed at the same time as the tooth extraction – further minimizing your number of surgical procedures.

-Dental implant placement is a team effort between an oral and maxillofacial surgeon and a restorative dentist.
+Dental implant placement is a team effort between a periodontist and restorative dentist.
 Dr. Mize performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
 The restorative dentist (your dentist) fits and makes the permanent prosthesis.
-Your dentist will also make any temporary prosthesis needed during the implant process.
+Your dentist will also make any temporary prosthesis needed during the implant healing process.

 Then, the doctor would place support post i.e. abutment on the implant and then, would place new crown on top of it.
-Sometimes, the surgeon might attach temporary tooth to the dental implants in Lexington.
+Sometimes, the surgeon might attach a temporary tooth to the dental implant.
 However, it differs from case to case.
-There are several options to choose from; you can choose any support.